Master of Environment and Society

-The Faculty's links with groups working in local government, education and the community provide a range of opportunities for students studying towards a MEnvSoc.
+The School's links with groups working in local government, education and the community provide a range of opportunities for students studying towards a MEnvSoc.
 You'll benefit from guest lectures, workshops and field trips that have had input from members of the community or professional contributors .
 The teaching staff themselves are active researchers with national or global reputations in their specialist areas.
 You'll have the chance to benefit from their knowledge and expertise.
 Working with the staff, you'll be able to take advantage of, and directly access, global research ideas and communities.

 Once you've completed your MEnvSoc, you'll be able to choose a career path that uses your skills.
 You might be interested in moving into policy work, whether that be at the local, regional or national level.
 Perhaps instead you'd prefer to work with the Waitangi Tribunal or local iwis.
 The MEnvSoc's interdisciplinary environmental focus provides the skills and knowledge for graduates to be able to work in those areas.

-|Tuition fees shown above are indicative only and may change.
-There are additional fees and charges related to enrolment - please see the Table of Fees and Charges for more information.
+|*Tuition fees shown are indicative only and may change.
+There are additional fees and charges related to enrolment please see the Table of Fees and Charges for more information.
 You will be sent an enrolment agreement which will confirm your fees.|

 Scholarships and prizes

 New to Waikato?
 The International Excellence Scholarship is worth up to $10,000.

 Visit our Scholarship Finder for information about possible scholarships